 2006 June - In a major anti-terror operation, 17 people are arrested in Toronto on suspicion of planning attacks.
 An official says the men were inspired by al-Qaeda.

 2006 November - Parliament agrees that the Quebecois should be considered a "nation" within Canada.
-The proposal was put forward by PM Stephen Harper.
+The proposal was put forward by Prime Minister Stephen Harper.

 2010 January - Canada hosts Winter Olympics.

 Suspected ringleader of Islamic extremist group is jailed for life for plot to bomb Toronto stock exchange.

 2010 June - Rwandan jailed under Canada's new war crimes act allowing courts to consider war crimes committed abroad.